-Fresh content is an important factor for Google ranking, but to keep on writing two or more articles per week is a hassle.
+Fresh content is an important factor for Google ranking, but to keep on writing two or more articles week after week is a hassle.

 Be vigilant about guest bloggers’ articles; do not assume they always write content that will help your site in search engine rankings.

 How do I know if I should accept an article?